mootils/mootils/README.md

-# `moutils`: Exploration and analysis in Multi-objective Optimization
+# `mootils`: Exploration and analysis in Multi-objective Optimization

 ### Visualization